-C.1.2 Material changes in Underwriting risk over the reporting period
+C.1.2 Material changes in underwriting risk over the reporting period

-During 2017 portfolio increases have had clear impact to premium and reserve risk capital calculations.
-While underwriting risk has increased together with the portfolio, capital requirements for other risks have decreased and thus the share of underwriting risk in total capital requirement has increased.
+During 2018 portfolio increases have had clear impact to premium and reserve risk capital calculations.
+While underwriting risk has increased together with the portfolio, capital requirements for other risks have increased as well and thus the share of underwriting risk in total capital requirement has stayed on the same level as in 2017.

 By lines of business the biggest share of underwriting risk is expectedly rising from Motor portfolio.
-During 2017 Company's Motor portfolio in terms of Gross Written Premium and its share in total portfolio increased, when compared to year 2016.
+During 2018 Company's Motor portfolio in terms of Gross Written Premium and its share in total portfolio increased, when compared to year 2017.